NadaX-X/-calculator.py/README.md

 ## Contribution

-If you find any issues or have suggestions for improvements, feel free to create a new issue or submit a pull request on the [GitHub repository](https://github.com/your-username/calculator).
+If you find any issues or have suggestions for improvements, feel free to submit a pull request or create an issue in the repository.

 ## License